-The DP3HM SEER2 M-Series heat pumps are designed for OUTDOOR USE ONLY.
-DP3HM SEER2 M-Series is available in cooling capacities of 2, 2.5, 3, 3.5, 4 and 5 nominal tons of cooling.
-Optional field-installed heat kits are available in 5, 8, 10, 15 and 20kW.
+The DP5HM SEER2 M-Series heat pumps are designed for OUTDOOR USE ONLY.
+The DP5HM SEER2 M-Series is available in cooling capacities of 2, 2.5 3, 3.5 and 4 nominal tons of cooling.
+Optional field installed heat kits are available in 5, 8, 10, 15 and 20 kW.
 The units can be easily installed in manufactured or modular homes with existing high-static duct work.
 The units can also be easily converted to accommodate a plenum for normal or low-static applications.
-The DP3HM SEER2 M-Series are self-contained packaged units so the only connections needed for installation are the supply and return ducts, the line and low voltage wiring and drain connection.
+The DP5HM SEER2 M-Series are self contained packaged units so the only connections needed for installation are the supply and return ducts, the line and low voltage wiring and drain connection.
 Rated performance is achieved after 20 hours of operation.
 Rated performance is delivered at the specified airflow.
-See product specification for packaged models.
+See product specification sheet for packaged models.

 Specification sheets can be found at www.daikincomfort.com for Daikin brand products.
-Within the website, please select the products menu and then select the submenu for the type of product to be installed, such as air conditioners or heat pumps, to access a list of product pages that each contain links to that model's specification sheet.
+Within the website, please select the residential or commercial products menu and then select the submenu for the type of product to be installed, such as air conditioners or heat pumps, to access a list of product pages that each contain links to that model's specification sheet.
+The units are UL listed and AHRI certified.

-The units are ETL listed, and AHRI certified.
-The information on the rating plate is in compliance with FTC and DOE rating for single phase units.
+The information on the rating plate is in compliance with the FTC & DOE rating for single phase units.